 CSC 242 Introduction to Computer Science II

-You must have taken CSC 241: Introduction to Computer Science I or an equivalent course that introduces problem-solving techniques and programming Python and earned a passing grade (C- or better).
+You must have taken CSC 241: Introduction to Computer Science or an equivalent course that introduces problem-solving techniques and programming in Python and earned a passing grade (C- or better).
 I will also assume that:

---You know how to create, debug, compile, and run Python, and you use a reasonable coding style (i.e. your code is easy to read and relatively concise)
+- You know how to create, debug, compile, and run Python, and you use a reasonable coding style (i.e. your code is easy to read and relatively concise)

---You know Python's basic control structures and types
+- You know Python's basic control structures and types

---You can solve basic algorithmic problems
+- You can solve basic computing problems

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.

 Evaluations are a way for students to provide valuable feedback regarding their instructor and the course.
 Detailed feedback will enable the instructor to continuously tailor teaching methods and course

 content to meet the learning goals of the course and the academic needs of the students.
 They are a requirement of the course and are key to continue to provide you with the highest quality of teaching.
 The

 evaluations are anonymous; the instructor and administration do not track who entered what responses.
 A program is used to check if the student completed the evaluations, but the evaluation is completely